Supporting Your Patients with Family Care Plans

 Pending federal legislation changes the language from Plan of Safe Care to Family Care Plan.
 In CT, SEPI-CT has adopted this language change currently.

-A Family Care Plan (FCP) is a document that provides a roadmap of supports for birthing person, baby and family.
-This includes strategies and services that support the health and wellbeing of newborns and the substance use treatment and recovery of the birthing person.
-Per federal legislation, people who use substances during their pregnancy should have a Family Care Plan readily verifiable at the time of birth in the event of a CAPTA notification.
+A Family Care Plan (FCP) is a document that provides a roadmap of supports for the birthing person, baby and family.
+This includes strategies and services that support the health and wellbeing of newborns, and the substance use treatment and recovery of the birthing person.
+Per federal legislation, people who use substances during their pregnancy should have a Family Care Plan developed prior to delivery or at the time of birth in the event of a CAPTA notification.

 The Family Care Plan Must:

-• Be developed at the time of birth if not completed or able to be verified.
+• Be developed at the time of the birth event if not completed prior to delivery

 • Meet the needs of mother/birthing person, infant, and family.